 Dems: The Acting Attorney General Can't Continue In His Job.
 DOJ: Yes, He Can

-Critics intensified their pressure on the acting attorney general Tuesday, but the Justice Department — including the office of special counsel Robert Mueller — says it's carrying out business as usual.
+Critics intensified their pressure on the acting attorney general on Tuesday, but the Justice Department — including the office of special counsel Robert Mueller — says it's carrying out business as usual.

 Senate Minority Leader Chuck Schumer asked the Justice Department's watchdog to investigate whether there have been any "unlawful or improper communications" between the White House and acting Attorney General Matthew Whitaker.

 Democrats say they worry Trump is using Whitaker to lean on Mueller, who is investigating whether anyone on Trump's campaign may have conspired with the Russians who attacked the 2016 election.
+Whitaker publicly criticized the Mueller investigation before joining the Trump administration.

 "Recent reports regarding Mr. Whitaker's unusual history of contacts with the White House give rise to serious concerns about whether he has engaged in communications intended to undermine or obstruct special counsel Robert Mueller's investigation into Russian interference in the 2016 election, or that otherwise may have been in violation of law or policy," Schumer wrote.

 He was the latest Democrat to go on the offensive against Whitaker over what critics call his "unconstitutional" appointment.
-Trump put him in place over the head of the Justice Department's already-serving and Senate-confirmed Deputy Attorney General Rod Rosenstein.
+Trump put him in place over the Justice Department's already-serving and Senate-confirmed Deputy Attorney General Rod Rosenstein.

 A group of Democrats earlier sued the Justice Department in federal court over that appointment, arguing that Whitaker's installation amounts to a bid by Trump to constrain Mueller's work.